Eighty-five percent of women who do not use any form of contraception during vaginal intercourse become pregnant each year.

 The only guarantee against pregnancy is complete abstinence from vaginal intercourse.
 Other contraceptive methods can greatly reduce your pregnancy risk during vaginal intercourse.

-The Sedgwick County Division of Health offers the following medically recommended methods of birth control:
+The Sedgwick County Health Department offers the following medically recommended methods of birth control:

 - Nuva Ring

-- Intrauterine device (IUD) - hormonal Mirena and non-hormonal ParaGard
+- Intrauterine device (IUD) - hormonal Mirena, hormonal Liletta and non-hormonal ParaGard

 An appointment with a medical care provider is necessary prior to receiving any methods of birth control.
-Parental consent is not required.
 In addition to reducing the chance of pregnancy, certain types of birth control, such as condoms, can reduce the chance of contracting sexually transmitted diseases.
 Read more about various forms of birth control.

 Well Woman Exams

-All women, especially those who are sexually active, should have an annual well woman exam.
-A well woman exam consists of an overall physical exam, breast exams starting at age 10 and a Pap smear every three years starting at age 21.
+All women, especially those who are sexually active, should have a well woman exam each year.
+A well woman exam consists of an overall physical exam, breast exams starting at age 20 and a Pap smear every three years starting at age 21.
 Education will be provided based on individual patient risk factors.

-The Sedgwick County Division of Health offers the Early Detection Works program which provides free breast and cervical cancer screenings for women who meet program guidelines.
-Call 660-7300 to schedule an appointment and learn more about this program or learn more about the cancer screenings offered.
+The Sedgwick County Health Department offers the Early Detection Works program which provides free breast and cervical cancer screenings for women who meet program guidelines.
+Call 316-660-7300 to schedule an appointment and learn more about this program or learn more about the cancer screenings offered.